 Scored a winner against Wolves in the cup but also led the line in a borderline unwatchable goalless draw with Swansea that must be in the bottom five Premier League matches of the century.

-Looked good in his first pre-season and on loan at Peterborough, but you get the sense it won’t work out for him in E20.
-Fully expect him to impress elsewhere in Europe and carve out a career that many will describe as ‘okay, I guess’.
+Looked good in his first pre-season and on loan at Peterborough, but you always had the sense it won’t work out for him in E20.

 One of five substitute strikers on a five-man bench in a defeat to Derby in 2011, which is remarkable in its own right.
 He did at least score a couple of goals in the Championship, but a player of his build and pedigree ought to have been capable of more at that level.